pfsense/docs/source/certificates/using-easyrsa-certificates-in-2-x.rst

 existing CA certificate(s), and the certificates entered into the boxes for the OpenVPN clients/servers.
-It will not import the CA key or certificates for remote access clients as those had no reference in the 1.2.3 pfSense GUI.
+It will not import the CA key or certificates for remote access clients as those had no reference in the 1.2.3 pfSense® webGUI.
 If the old EasyRSA docs were followed, these should still be in the old keys folder under */root/easyrsa4pfsense/keys*

 If that folder is missing and there is no backup, then there is no way